-- The drop was due to lower lower profitability, as well as easing trading conditions.
+- The drop was due to lower profitability, as well as easing trading conditions.

 - The construction industry saw the largest deterioration in business conditions.

-- The NAB labour costs index showed that wages are still rather subdued and even dipped ever so slightly from 0.7 to 0.6.
+- The NAB labor costs index showed that wages are still rather subdued and even dipped ever so slightly from 0.7 to 0.6.

-- Overall, NAB concluded that its readings still “confirm a continuation of the favourable business environment that has helped to underpin the non-mining recovery”
+- Overall, NAB concluded that its readings still “confirm a continuation of the favorable business environment that has helped to underpin the non-mining recovery”